This subject is part of the Faculty of Languages and Communication.

 Subject intent

-In English Language, Year 11 continues with the 20th Century Fiction Reading Component of the EDUQAS English Language exam and then you revise all the creative writing skills you have learned.
-The final element of the course is the Component 2 Reading Section which looks at 19th and 21st Century Non-Fiction texts.
+For the English Language course, Year 11 starts with the 20th Century Fiction Reading Component of the EDUQAS English Language exam and from then you will learn how to craft imaginative and well-structured creative writing.
+The final element of the course is the Component 2 Reading Section which looks at 19th and 21st Century Non-Fiction texts and a range of transactional writing elements such as article and letter writing.

 Topic Breakdown